rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 #### Debug Client UI

-The image below shows the "Remote" tab of Weinre's Debug Client UI.
-The "Targets" and "Clients" sections contain one device each, and the green text indicates that both devices are communicating.
+The image below shows the 'Remote' tab of Weinre's Debug Client UI.
+The 'Targets' and 'Clients' sections contain one device each, and the green text indicates that both devices are communicating.

 The inset image is a screenshot from the target Android device that's being displayed by an app called [Droid@Screen](http://droid-at-screen.ribomation.com/).
 This useful screencasting tool uses USB and [ADB](http://developer.android.com/tools/help/adb.html) to stream screen shots to the development host.